Mbed OS 2 and Mbed OS 5

-This is the handbook for mbed OS 2.
-If you’re working with mbed OS 5, please see the new handbook and API References.
+This is the handbook for Mbed OS 2.
+If you’re working with Mbed OS 5, please see the new handbook.
 For the latest information about exporting to third party toolchains, please see Third party development tools.

 Please note, changing the compiler toolchain introduces many degrees of freedom in the system; these differences include the translation of C/C++ code to assembly code, the link time optimizations, differences because of the implementations of the C standard libraries, and differences based on compile and link options.
 It also makes it a lot harder to share code and questions with other developers, as the context needs to be shared too!